A Precarious Balance: Privileged Users and The Cloud

 A tool for enablement

 As long as cloud environments require administration, no cloud is safe from privileged user threats.
 With the average organization using over 1900 unique cloud services, it is impossible to maintain the least privilege principle manually.
 Needs change too rapidly for an IT team to preserve security while sustaining productivity.
-PAM solutions, like Powertech Identity & Access Manager (BoKS), allow IT teams to restrict privileges so that no one employee has full control of your system, yet still give users the credentials they need to get their work done.
+PAM solutions, like Core Privileged Access Manager (BoKS), allow IT teams to restrict privileges so that no one employee has full control of your system, yet still give users the credentials they need to get their work done.
 Just as tightrope walkers use a pole to maintain stability, organizations also need a tool to walk the careful line of security and productivity.

 Learn all about preventing access management issues with a demo of our PAM solution.